kylemart/process-scheduler/README.md

 ## Testing

-Testing can be done by running `python tests/acceptance.py` in the root of the project folder.
+Testing can be done by running `python3 tests/acceptance.py` in the root of the project folder.
 A report containing the number of passed acceptance tests will be printed to stdout.
 Should compilation of the scheduler fail, the script will notify the user.